Patagonia, Argentina – Chile

 Patagonia’s sweet spot for a visit kinda depends on what you wanna do there:

-• Winter (June to August): Not as many folks around and you get to do special things like sliding on snow in Ushuaia.
+• Winter (June to August): Fewer people are around, and you can do extraordinary things like sliding on snow in Ushuaia.

 How to Get There

-• For Chile: You’ll want to head for Punta Arenas and Puerto Natales to get started.
+• For Chile, you’ll want to head for Punta Arenas and Puerto Natales to start.

 Highways and Byways